juspay/fencer/nix/ratelimit/README.md

 ./result/bin/ratelimit-server-example
 ```

+It should run without any noticeable errors and connect successfully to both
+redis and statsd services launched above.

-To verify that stats are going in, go to the dashboard
+To verify that ratelimit is successfully sending stats to the statd daemomn,

-http://localhost:81/dashboard and click on `stats.`; you should expect to see
+1. Go to the dashboard http://localhost:81/dashboard
+1. Click on `stats.`
-the `stats.ratelimit.` key.
-Click that key to see the visualizations for the
-metrics being sent by the above ratelimit server.
+1. Expect to see the `stats.ratelimit.` key.
+1. Click that key to see the visualizations for the metrics being sent by ratelimit.

+### Nix FAQ

-## How to update ratelimit
+## How to upgrade ratelimit

 1. Determine the Git revision of upstream repo you'd like to update to